-Section 106 of the NHPA requires that federal agencies take into account the effects of their actions on properties that may be eligible for or listed on the NRHP, and afford the ACHP a reasonable opportunity to comment.
-To determine if an undertaking could affect NRHP-eligible properties, all cultural sites (i.e., archeological, historical, traditional cultural and architectural properties) that could be impacted by the undertaking must be inventoried and evaluated for inclusion in the NRHP.
+NRHP-eligible properties, all cultural sites (i.e., archeological, historical, traditional cultural, and architectural properties) that could be affected by the undertaking must be inventoried and evaluated for inclusion in the NRHP.

 If there would be an adverse impact on historic properties, a Historic Properties Management Plan (HPMP) may be prepared to avoid or mitigate effects.
-FERC must consult with the ACHP, SHPO, Tribal Historic Preservation Officers, National Park Service (NPS), members of the public, federal land management agencies, and affected Indian tribes, where applicable.
+FERC must consult with the ACHP, SHPO, Tribal Historic Preservation Officers, the National Park Service (NPS), members of the public, federal land management agencies, and affected Native American tribes, where applicable.